 Descriptive analyses of baseline characteristics of ABRYSVO-exposed and matched unexposed pregnancies will be performed, overall and among those individuals identified with an immunocompromising condition.
 Risks of study outcomes (with 95% confidence intervals [CIs]) will be estimated among ABRYSVO-exposed and matched unexposed pregnancies, overall and among those individuals identified with an immunocompromising condition.
-Survival analysis methods (eg, Kaplan Meier curve) will also be used to describe the risk (cumulative incidence) for particular periods from administration in ABRYSVO-exposed and matched ABRYSVO-unexposed individuals.
+Survival analysis methods (eg, Kaplan Meier curve) will also be used to describe the risk (cumulative incidence) for particular periods from administration in ABRYSVOexposed and matched ABRYSVO-unexposed individuals.

 Pending sample size feasibility for each specific outcome, comparative analyses will be conducted to compare the risks of those outcomes between the ABRYSVO-exposed and ABRYSVO-unexposed pregnancies, adjusting for potential residual confounding after propensity score matching.
-Cox models will be used to calculate adjusted HRs and 95% CIs for pregnancy outcomes.
+Cox models will be used to calculate adjusted HRs and 95% CIs for pregnancy outcomes and maternal outcomes.
 For neonatal/infant outcomes, conditional logistic regression will be used to estimate prevalence odds ratios and 95% CIs.
-Poisson regression will be used to obtain incidence rate ratios and 95% CIs for analysis of maternal outcomes.